CrossRef/rest-api-doc/funder_kpi_api.md

 - Items, which will will contain the items matching the query or filter.

 Note that the "message-type" returned will differ from the mime-type.
-There are three message-types:
+There are six message-types:

-- funder (singlton)
+- funder (singleton)
 - publisher (singleton)
 - work (singleton)
 - work-result-list (list)